Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 UNLV Stats and Trends

-- UNLV has five wins against the spread in nine games this season.

-- The Rebels have an ATS record of 4-3 in their seven games as an underdog of 3 points or more this season.
+- The Rebels are 4-3 ATS when underdogs by 3.5 points or more this season.

-- UNLV's games this season have hit the over on four of eight set point totals (50%).
+- UNLV's games this year have hit the over four times in eight opportunities (50%).

-- This season the Rebels have 15 turnovers, six fewer than the Rainbow Warriors have takeaways (21).
+- The Rebels have 15 giveaways this season, while the Rainbow Warriors have 21 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.